Skip to content

 Medications at school

-Students may not have any medication (prescription or over-the-counter) with them during the school day.
-The only exceptions are asthma inhalers or EpiPens, which may be carried by students who have written permission from their physicians and parents, along with the approval of the school nurse.
+Students may not have any medication (topical, prescription or other over-the-counter.)
+Medications may be carried by students who have written permission from their physicians and parents, along with the approval of the school nurse.

 Parents who wish their children to have routine access to pain relievers or other over-the-counter medications must provide the school with written permission and a doctor’s standing order.
 These authorizations must be renewed annually.